mongodb/mongo-csharp-driver/Docs/reference/content/reference/bson/mapping/index.md

 ## Creation Customization

-By default, classes must contain a zero-argument constructor that will be used to instantiate the class to hydrate.
+By default, classes must contain a no-argument constructor that will be used to instantiate the class to rehydrate.
 However, it is possible to configure a constructor whose arguments are correlated with mapped properties or fields.
 There are a couple of ways to do this.

 Using an expression, you can instruct the driver to use a creator map as follows: